The Japanese-inspired “forest bathing” wellness trend comes to the hills!

 Shinrin-yoku provides you with natural antidepressants, boosts your immune system and even increases your creativity and mental capabilities!
 That’s right, it’s evidence-based that time in nature makes you happier, healthier and smarter!

 If you have ever taken a walk in nature Thoreau-style, you may already be aware of the benefits of nature.
-Enter forest bathing, the Japanese medicine of Shinrin-yoku, a guided, mindful walk among the trees that has proven health benefits – both for the body and mind.
+Enter forest bathing, the Japanese medicine of Shinrin-yoku, a guided, mindful walk among the trees that have proven health benefits – both for the body and mind.
 Don’t worry — forest bathing does not require a bathing suit nor involves a soak in a spa in the middle of a forest.
 And it is not a calorie-burning 20 km bush walk over the hills.
 There are no maps, compasses or hiking boots required.

 So what exactly are we talking about?